ronaldjames6548/tiktokioupdate/src/content/blog/en/using-tiktok-for-more-than-entertainment-how-digital-platforms-empower-users-with-legal-knowledge.md

 ---
-title: Using TikTok for More Than Entertainment How Digital Platforms Empower Users with Legal Knowledge
+title: Using TikTok, How Tiktok Empower Users with Knowledge
 draft: false
 author: Jon Doe
 tags: